Berry Smoothie & Woodsy

 Woods Knitting

 I took my knitting outside, one of the sleeves.
-I walked about, holding it up to the woods, against Madrone trees, against Bays, against the span of the woods, to see if it is indeed a woodsy colorway.
+I walked about, holding it up to the woods, against Madrone trees, against Bays, against the woods, to see if it is indeed a woodsy colorway.
 I think that it most definitely is!
 So it is decided, this sweater will be named ‘Woodsy’.
 The camera’s eye isn’t detecting the third color very well, there are three distinct colors here.

 Woodsy on the bench…